anjaney-parasar/QuesAns-using-Roberta/README.md

-# QuesAns-using-Roberta# Question Answering NLP Project with RoBERTa Base (SQuAD 2) Model
+# Question Answering NLP Project with RoBERTa Base (SQuAD 2) Model

 Welcome to the Question Answering NLP Project!
 This project utilizes the RoBERTa Base model trained on the SQuAD 2 dataset to provide accurate and context-aware answers to user queries.
 The model is transformed into an interactive web app using Streamlit, making it accessible and user-friendly. 🤖📚